 Dr. William Meinecke is a historian for the Museum’s leadership development programs and is the author of Nazi Ideology and the Holocaust, published by the Museum in 2007.
 He joined the Museum’s staff in 1992 to help create the Historical Atlas of the Holocaust and a multimedia learning site for students.
 A graduate of the University of Maryland, Baltimore County, he also attended the Universities of Bonn and Berlin in Germany and received an MA and a PhD in history from the University of Maryland at College Park.
 His dissertation is titled “Conflicting Loyalties: The Supreme Court in Weimar and Nazi Germany, 1918–1945.”

-Sarah Campbell is a program coordinator for the Museum’s Law, Justice, and Society Initiatives, facilitating leadership training for law enforcement officers, judges, and attorneys.
+Sarah Reza is manager of the Museum’s Law and Justice Initiatives, responsible for building and maintaining program partnerships, expanding program outreach to new locations, and spearheading programming and resource development.
 Previously she worked as a Museum visitor services representative and has contributed to several institution-wide projects, including evaluations, outreach, and planning.
 Prior to coming to the Museum, she worked at the Corcoran Gallery of Art.
 She received a BA in film studies from the University of Wisconsin–Madison and an MA in museum studies from The George Washington University.

 Amanda Rooney Stierli

 Amanda Rooney Stierli is a senior program coordinator for the Museum’s Civic and Defense Initiatives, where she creates and facilitates programs for military and government officials, conducts research to support program development, and develops program resources.
 Previously she worked for the Museum on teacher education and special programs, traveling exhibitions, and in the Center for the Prevention of Genocide.
 She received a BA in history with a minor in sociology from Thiel College in 2007 and two MAs, in history and in Russian and East European studies, from Florida State University in 2010.